Emerging Microelectronic Materials by Design: Navigating Combinatorial Design Space with Scarce and Dispersed Data: Adaptive Design Optimization

-In Figure \ref{fig:mater-family}c,d, we present an example of optimization within \ce{AM4X8} lacunar spinels family \cite{wang-apr-20}.
-Considering the symmetry requirements of MITs, we reduce the design space to those candidates whose \ce{M} sites are occupied by two elements with a 1:3 ratio, i.e., \ce{AM^aM^b3X8}.
-With 3, 6, 5, and 3 candidate element types on each site, a total of 270 candidates are searched among.
-Without using any hand-crafted features, we represent the candidates by their compositions only, using four categorical variables, each corresponding to the element choice at a site, which can be modeled by LVGP.
-We demonstrate the adaptive design using BO under both the single- and multi-objective settings.
-In a single-objective setting, starting from 12 initial samples, the global optima candidates of both $E_g$ and $\Delta H_d$ are identified within 15 iterations, which requires exploring less than 10\% of the whole design space (Figure \ref{fig:mater-family}c).
+In Figure \ref{fig:mater-family}c,d, we present an example of optimization within \ch{AM4X8} lacunar spinels \cite{wang-apr-20}.
+Considering the symmetry requirements of MIT, we reduce the design space to candidates whose \ch{M} sites are occupied by two elements with a 1:3 ratio, i.e., \ch{AM^aM^b3X8}.
+With 3, 6, 5, and 3 candidate elements on each site, a total of 270 candidates are searched.
+We represent the candidates by compositions only, using four categorical variables corresponding to element choice at sites, without any hand-crafted features.
+We demonstrate adaptive design under both the single- and multi-objective settings.
+In a single-objective setting, starting from 12 initial samples, the global optima candidates of both $E_g$ and $\Delta H_d$ are identified within 15 iterations, exploring less than 10\% of the whole design space (Figure \ref{fig:mater-family}c).
 Under a multi-objective setting, the first 60 iterations successfully find all candidates on the Pareto front (Figure \ref{fig:mater-family}d).

-Separately, we have also performed calculations on the Ruddlesden-Popper \ce{A2BO4}.
-For this materials class, we assumed that a possible MIT would be similar to that of the only known MIT compound in the family, namely \ce{Ca2RuO4} - which is nonetheless one of the most widely studied MIT materials.
-For this class of materials, we do not necessarily know that - even if the material displays a gap within DFT - it means that it is indeed an MIT rather than an insulator.
-As a proxy for the insulating state, we simulate the materials in an anti-ferromagnetic (AFM) state (which is most likely to have a gap, and is a proxy for the insulating state), and a non-magnetic state.
-As a result, we have identified several new possible MIT materials which are currently being suggested for experimental synthesis.
-Interestingly, we find that the latent variables used to describe the A-site atom seem to learn about the radius of the A-site, and its ionization state, with one variable seeming to describe each.
-Moving forward to materials families with limited prior knowledge, this adaptive design approach could, requiring a significantly reduced amount of DFT calculations, efficiently outline the Pareto front.
-The Pareto front contains MIT materials that attain balances in the performance--stability tradeoff with different emphases, offering options for materials selection according to the application.
+Separately, we have also computationally studied the Ruddlesden-Popper \ch{A2BO4}, which may exhibit MIT like that of \ch{Ca2RuO4}, the only known MIT compound in the family.
+As a proxy for the insulating state, we simulate the materials in an anti-ferromagnetic state (most likely to have a gap) and a non-magnetic state.
+As a result, we have identified several possible MIT materials suggested for experimental synthesis.
+Interestingly, we find the latent variables describing the A-site element related to its atomic radius and ionization state.
+Moving forward to materials families with limited prior knowledge, this adaptive design approach could efficiently outline the Pareto front, which contains MIT materials balancing in performance and stability with different emphases, offering options for materials selection according to the application.